 No matter how large or small, a plant seems to be able to find its way into anything with an opening large enough to put in some soil.

-Typewriters, cowboy boots, paint cans, child’s wagons and even old books can make great planters. (affiliate link)
+Typewriters, bicycles, cowboy boots, paint cans, child’s wagons and even old books can make great planters.

 My favorite Creative Planters – Re-purposing in Style.

 In case you haven’t noticed, spring is either here or almost here in most parts of the country.
 And when spring comes, the garden centers are full of the prettiest plant choices.
 And what is a pretty plant without a pretty planter to put it in?